 If you're on-the-go, then you'll need to bring food and drinks with you!
 I know that if my boys are getting cranky, they need something to eat or drink.
 Instead of spending a ton of money on unhealthy snacks, I pack tasty treats that are healthy and satisfying.

-Our new favorite way to pack yummy snacks and meals is this awesome Zulay Kids Bento Box.
+Our new favorite way to pack yummy snacks and meals is with a bento box..
 My boys love having an easy way to access their snacks whenever they need them.

 A clipboard is excellent for organizing written work that needs to be done that day.